Din-Avrunin/MainGameDev/Lesson7/Readme.md

 ### Rules and control:
-* Do not touch the cows
+* Do not touch the cows.
 * collect the power up bebbles to increase your shooting power
-* you have 3 lives
+* you have 3 lives.
-* laser shooting - space key
+* laser shooting - space key.
-* rastart game - 'R' key
+* rastart game - 'R' key.
-* pausing game - 'P' key
+* pausing game - 'P' key.

 ### Exercise requirements:
 `We implemented sections 1, 3 and 5 in part A.`